ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 too many office distractions.

-The sense of dread looming over the oncoming work week Keeping spouses and siblings awake.
+The sense of dread looming over the oncoming work week Dread keeping spouses awake at night as the work week looms Keeping spouses and siblings awake.

 Fear of heights